 Here you see a Kline NYC caboose.
 The caboose is illuminated.
 I've got two NYC steamers, but have been thinking about getting a NYC diesel (other than the F3) that this could be paired up with.
 I also have the steam switcher this could be used with.

 Here's an Erie caboose by MTH.
 It's really nice, with a hefty feel to it.
 It's illuminated.
 I got it to pair up with my Lionel Erie line 4-6-4 steam engine.
 However, given it is semi-scale, it's a little bit bigger than my regular railcars.
-I've been thinking about getting a Lionel bay window Erie caboose to use with the steam engine instead.
+I've been thinking about selling it.
+I did get a Lionel bay window Erie caboose (see below) to use with the steam engine as an alternative.

 Here's a low end Lionel caboose for the Pennsylvania line.
 It's not illuminated.
 I think it was part of a box of stuff from a yard sale.

 Pennsylvania work caboose by Lionel.
 It's not illuminated.

 Erie bay window caboose by Lionel.
 I got this one as an alternative to the semi-scale Erie caboose I have by MTH.
 It has a single bulb for illumination in the middle, but the bay windows are blacked out.
 It has simulated marker lamps molded into the side, with clear lenses (which means they glow white, which is not typical).
 I might put some red film inside so that they glow red, or maybe even put some tiny red LEDs in there to really make them shine.

 Below you'll see some accessories that make playing with trains a bit more fun.
 I actually have some yard lights, and crossing gates too, but haven't snapped images yet.

 This is a before image of a birdhouse I bought from a local craft store.